zzzziqi/discordmcp/README.md

 1. "Can you read the last 5 messages from the general channel?"
 2. "Please send a message to the announcements channel saying 'Meeting starts in 10 minutes'"
 3. "What were the most recent messages in the development channel about the latest release?"
+4. "Show me all channels in the server"
+5. "Which channels have had new messages in the last 24 hours?"
+6. "List all channels with activity in the past week"

 Claude will use the appropriate tools to interact with Discord while asking for your approval before sending any messages.